Ariel-MN/IoT/README.md

 - File Format: plain text
 - Requeriments: python, psycopg2
 - In filler.py find 'con.autocommit' and set it equal to True
-- Shell command for write: python filler.py data.txt

-The command for launch the db filler composition is:
+The command for launch the db filler composition is: <br>
 `[ interpreter ] [ script file ] [ text file ]`
+Example: `python filler.py data.txt`